 A customer had been operating several conical dryers for 20 years, producing pharmaceutical intermediates.
-These machines, which were not produced by Delta, were equipped with double mechanical seal helix agitators.
+These machines, which Delta did not manufacture, were equipped with double mechanical seal helix agitators.
 The agitators never encountered major problems during operation.

-It was clear that the new product generated too much stress for the agitators.
-Over the course of a machine’s long-lasting operational life, it can often encounter conditions that had not been previously considered during its design phase.
+Evidently, the new product generated too much stress for the agitators.
+Over a machine’s long-lasting operational life, it can often encounter conditions not previously considered during its design phase.
 Such a situation, as was the case for this customer, can occur when the machine is used with different products and processes, resulting in unexpected ruptures.

 - product features like bulk density, repose angle, and stickiness

 - agitator main features (rotation speed, electric motor power, etc.)

 The second step involved generating a 3D model of the existing agitators, including the shaft and blades.
 We designed each component in the model to match precisely with the machines.
 We then used FEM tools to convert the 3D model into a mesh for mechanical stress analysis.

 Our next step was imposing appropriate constraints on the mesh, simulating what was happening with regard to the torque by: